rtr-nettest/rmbt-server/README.md

 ================

 > This project contains the RMBT Test Server for conducting measurements based on the RMBT protocol.
-Clients can use it either directly via TCP sockets or based on the WebSocket protocol.
+Clients can communicate either directly via TCP sockets or based on the WebSocket protocol.

 Usage